 When considering intentional injury, access to firearms doubles the risk of dying by homicide and triples the risk of dying by suicide.
 Eighty percent of the firearms used by youth in suicide attempts were located in their own home or in the home of a friend or relative, and suicides attempted utilizing firearms are more likely to be deadly.

 Many parents underestimate how much children know about firearms in the home.
 One study showed that 75 percent of first and second graders knew where the guns in their homes were stored and 36 percent admitted to handling them, in direct contrast to their parents’ perceptions.
 And being small is unfortunately no barrier to tragic outcomes; children as young as 3 years of age may have the strength to pull a trigger.
 Gun owners and non-owners who live in the same home may have different levels of knowledge about how the guns in the home are stored, which speaks to the importance of educating all members of the household.
-For more facts and statistics on youth gun violence maintained by CHOP’s Violence Prevention Initiative, click here.
+For more facts and statistics on youth gun violence maintained by CHOP’s Center for Violence Prevention, click here.

 Asking families about guns falls in line with much of what we do in the practice of medicine.
 When we ask about guns, car seats, and smoke detectors, we and the families we serve identify barriers to reaching our goal – the safety of all children – and work together to eliminate them.
 Prevention makes a measurable difference.
 For example, studies have shown that just the combination of child-proof safety locks and loading indicators can reduce the risk of accidental death by nearly a third.
 Additionally, states with active Child Access Prevention (CAP) laws have lower rates of unintentional death by firearm.